Introduction

 • Prevention services

-To make an enquiry call 0300 303 7794 or fill out the form on their website
+To make an enquiry call 0300 303 7794 or fill out the form or visit the Somerset Independence Plus website.

 Village Halls

-Sedgemoor District Council produced a community adaption toolkit to help village halls prepare for the effects of Climate Change.
+The former Sedgemoor District Council produced a community adaptation toolkit to help village halls prepare for the effects of climate change.

 1. Identify the risks